Flipp: (2000-2003)

 At this time the band had become managed by former Kiss manager Bill Aucoin.
 Flipp then released their sophomore album Blow It Out Your Ass through Oarfin Records in 2000.
 The album landed in the hands of Everclear bassist Craig Montoya, who then passed it onto Everclear frontman Art Alexakis.
 This led to Alexakis offering Flipp to open up for Everclear on tour.
 Alexakis, along with Arens, would then go on to co-produce and write Flipp's next album Volume which was released in 2002 on Artemis Records.
 During their performance at 93XFest 2002, promoting their Volume album, the band ran into the crowd of nearly 20,000 and started a feather pillow fight, causing pillow feathers to fly all over the campgrounds for days; later on that evening, Flipp would then perform surprise sets throughout the festival's campgrounds.

 To promote the album's release day, the band performed in the garages of three contest winners as well as "bum-rushed" the stage and performed a short set during a local Minneapolis show later on that evening.
-The "Freak" single peaked at #38 on Billboard and hit #1 in eight different cities around the country.
+The "Freak" single hit #1 in eight different cities around the country.
 Shortly before the band were to release their second single from the album, "I Still Love Rock N Roll", Tom Shulz and Chrissie Hynde had sued Artemis Records on the grounds of unpaid royalties; they had won their respective cases which led to the label going out of business, in turn, leaving Flipp without a record label or support to promote their single leading the band to an eventual break up soon after in 2003.